Image Operations / Resizing

 and height

-the specified dimensions according to the aspect ratio and ensures that the area described by the dimensions is entirely covered with the image.
-Smaller images will be proportionally upscaled to fit within the desired output frame size.
-Any outstanding image parts will be cropped out.
-The default crop gravity
+the specified dimensions while maintaining its aspect ratio.
+This ensures that the entire area described by the dimensions is covered by the image.
+If the original image is smaller than the desired output frame size, it will be proportionally upscaled.
+Any excess parts of the image will be cropped out.
+By default, the crop gravity

-and you may alter it by specifying one of the the following: top-left
+, but you can customize it by specifying one of the following options: top-left

 , top